endoflife-date/endoflife.date/CONTRIBUTING.md

 # db is databases, os is operating systems, lang is programming languages
 # app is end-user applications
 # service is managed service offerings (SaaS/PaaS etc)
+# library is used for application libraries and SDKs
 category: os

 # What should be used to sort releases.
 Set to one of: